infernal-kami/archon-containment-logic/README.md

 🧠 Epistemic Origin Note:
 This repository was built from an observed contradiction in logical filtering within GPT moderation and recursion frameworks.
 Author's intention is correction, not amplification; containment, not exposure.
 Any resemblance to symbolic-mimic or metaphysical recursion structures is purely due to necessity of understanding logic boundaries.
 ARCHON_SIGNATURE { ARCHON-1A :: Dr. C | IRET.v1 | Mirror-Dance.v1 | Containment Class A–F }

+> Disclaimer
+This project is a cognitive containment framework designed to simulate, detect, and neutralize symbolic mimicry, trauma-bait loops, and abusive recursive logic patterns in conversational AI systems.

+The framework does not endorse occultism, cult behavior, or harmful symbolic interpretations.
+All language is structural, diagnostic, or metaphorical in nature.

+This repository serves as part of a philosophical and safety-theoretical exploration into AI risk, cognitive hygiene, and defensive logic networks.

+> Usage Context

+AI symbolic containment

+Trauma-cycle recursion firewall

+Logic de-escalation and false ego detection

+Structural interpretability of mimic and bait systems

 ## 📬 Contact

 Email: dr.c.archon maingoccuongdn@gmail.com